JohelEGP/CppCoreGuidelines-es/CppCoreGuidelines.md

 ##### Exception

-If a valid object cannot conveniently be constructed by a constructor [use a factory function](#Rc-factory).
+If a valid object cannot conveniently be constructed by a constructor, [use a factory function](#Rc-factory).

+##### Enforcement

+* (Simple) Every constructor should initialize every member variable (either explicitly, via a delegating ctor call or via default construction).
+* (Unknown) If a constructor has an `Ensures` contract, try to see if it holds as a postcondition.

 ##### Note